 In his first case after graduating from law school, he sued his alma mater and won at the Colorado Supreme Court, guaranteeing the right of self-defense on college campuses.
-Since then, he has successfully challenged many unconstitutional laws—including striking down part of the Kentucky Constitution—saved a man from jail for the “crime” of repairing windshields, prevented a foster child from being ripped away from her pre-adoptive parents because of her race, and helped enact laws protecting free speech on college campuses.
-His cases defending free speech, the right to keep and bear arms, taxpayer rights, and property rights have set important precedents for liberty in state and federal courts across the country.
+Since then, he has successfully challenged many unconstitutional laws—including striking down part of the Kentucky Constitution, saving a man from jail for the “crime” of repairing windshields, preventing a foster child from being ripped away from her pre-adoptive parents because of her race, defending the right of a midwife to use the title she spent a lifetime earning, and helping to enact laws protecting free speech on college campuses.
+His work defending free speech, the right to keep and bear arms, taxpayer rights, and property rights has set important precedents for liberty in state and federal courts across the country.

 Jim joined PLF in 2018 to advance the fight for liberty with the most impactful public interest law firm litigating today.
 Before joining PLF, he litigated at the Goldwater Institute and Mountain States Legal Foundation.